Food Packaging – Part 1: Hidden Project Risks in Carton & Case Count Reductions

 The food and beverage engineering team at Matrix developed utilization models to understand the impact of this packaging change across the manufacturing network.
-The models included three sites with over 100 SKUs and were validated against historical production, seasonal peak demand, and projected future growth data.
+The models included two sites with over 100 SKUs and were validated against historical production, seasonal peak demand, and projected future growth data.
 Using these models, strategies were developed to shift production volumes between sites, update existing equipment, purchase new equipment, and expand plant facilities.

 After careful analysis of the original packaging specifications, it was determined that no strategy met Marketing’s initial requirements while providing a positive IRR.
 Had this manufacturer opted for a linear approach without a Preliminary Engineering Assessment, long lead equipment would have been ordered without an understanding of the true magnitude of investment required throughout the entire downstream process and the project would have never achieved a favorable IRR.